E-3 Visa CT Technologist Jobs

 Target imaging centers over staffing agencies

-Direct-hire hospital systems and outpatient imaging networks file LCAs in their own name, which strengthens your E-3 application.
+Direct-hire hospital systems and outpatient imaging networks file LCAs in their own name, which strengthens your E-3 visa application.
 Staffing agencies introduce third-party worksite complexity that can complicate specialty occupation documentation and delay DOL certification.

 Request the LCA before signing your offer letter